rbu9fe/sysrepo-plugin-generator/doc/sequence-diagrams.md

 - want to set some configuration items, or
 - want to trigger an RPC.

-_Note_: RPC functionality has not yet been fully implemented in the generated code.

 ## Initialization of Sysrepo Plugin

 ![Initialization of Sysrepo Plugin](puml/svg/plugin-start.svg)